bahrus/json-merge/README.md

 <my-grid></my-grid>
 ```

 The query for my-grid will begin from the parent DOM element (or shadowRoot fragment).
-Yes, in this scenario, we have a component that is poking its parent.
-Tsk, tsk!

 ## Install the Polymer-CLI